MALLORCA NOW

 Tryp Hotel BosqueTryp Hotel PalmaHotel Tres Palma

-You will find many hotels situated on the Paseo Maritimo (seafront) opposite the Port and Marina.
-However there are also many hotels in and around the City ranging from 1 star small hotels or hostals to 5 star luxury hotels with an array of facilities.
+Several large hotels are situated on the Paseo Maritimo opposite the Port and Marina.
+There are also many hotels in and around the City ranging from 2 star small hotels to 5 star luxury hotels with an array of facilities.

-Most of the Palma hotels offer accommodation only although you will find some offering breakfast for an additional charge.
-In general the city hotels are much more expensive than those in the resorts around Majorca.
+Most offer accommodation only although you will find some offering breakfast for an additional charge.
+In general the City accommodation is much more expensive than in resorts, towns or villages on the Island.

-If you experience problems reserving, perhaps during fiesta periods etc, you could consider staying in one of the nearby resorts such as C'an Pastilla or Playa de Palma.
+If you experience problems finding accommodation, perhaps during fiesta or holiday periods, you could consider staying in one of the nearby resorts such as C'an Pastilla or Playa de Palma.
 This can be an inexpensive solution to the problem and more practical if you have a hire car saving the expense of City parking.
-Local buses run regularly to Palma.
+Local buses also run regularly to Palma.

-It is extremely important to pay attention to any parking restrictions.
-Failure to do so can result in your vehicle being towed away with a huge bill to pay for the tow truck together with a fine from the local ajuntament (council).
+It is extremely important to pay attention to any parking restrictions displayed.
+Failure to do so can result in your vehicle being towed away with a huge tow truck bill together with a fine from the local ajuntament (council).
+The payments have to be settled before you can have access to your vehicle.

 underground parking

-There are plenty of parking places around the City.
-Also there are several large underground car-parks, watch out for signs.
+There are plenty of blue pay zone parking places around the City plus several large underground Car Parks, look out for signs.

 Where is the Tourist Information Office?